Skip to main content.

 February 20, 2020

-We brainstormed a variety of ideas for community outreach and narrowed our focus to miscarriage.
-Miscarriage is the loss of a pregnancy before twenty weeks gestation and is the most common type of pregnancy loss occurring in 3 million women across the United States each year.
-Miscarriage can be very painful both physically and emotionally and medical understanding as to why miscarriages happen is limited.
+We brainstormed various ideas for community outreach and narrowed our focus to miscarriage.
+Miscarriage, which is the loss of a pregnancy before twenty weeks of gestation, is the most common type of pregnancy loss, affecting 3 million women across the United States each year.
+Miscarriage can be very painful physically and emotionally, and our medical understanding of why miscarriages happen is limited.
 As miscarriage is often an unspoken condition, we want to raise awareness and support individuals and families who have experienced this loss.

-Our focus for outreach is wellness.
-Wellness encompasses seven different dimensions including: the physical, emotional, social, intellectual, spiritual, occupationional and environmental.
-Although we have not crystallized our outreach plans, we will focus on physical, emotional, social and intellectual aspects of wellness.
-More to come - so stay tuned!
+Our outreach will focus on wellness, encompassing seven dimensions: physical, emotional, social, intellectual, spiritual, occupational, and environmental.
+Although our plans are still developing, we will concentrate on the physical, emotional, social, and intellectual aspects of wellness.
+More to come – so stay tuned!

 Ashley Flynn, Fertility Outreach Core Stakeholder

-In 2011, at the age of 24, Ashley Flynn was diagnosed with rectal cancer, a cancer that is normally not even screened for until age 45.
-To be cured, Ashley needed to undergo multiple rounds of chemotherapy and radiation which put her fertility at risk.
-Luckily, her oncologists had Ashley's future in mind.
-Before starting treatment Ashley met with a reproductive endocrinologist at University of Kansas Health System Advanced Reproductive Medicine to create a plan to preserve her fertility.
-The decision as made to raise Ashley's ovaries out of the field of radiation to protect her eggs.
-This meant in order for Ashley to have biological children, she would need to undergo in vitro fertilization (IVF).
-After completing chemotherapy and radiation treatments, Ashley was deemed cancer free.
+In 2011, at the age of 24, Ashley Flynn was diagnosed with rectal cancer, which is typically not screened for until age 45.
+To be cured, Ashley underwent multiple rounds of chemotherapy and radiation, which put her fertility at risk.
+Fortunately, her oncologists kept her future in mind.
+Before starting treatment, Ashley met with a reproductive endocrinologist at the University of Kansas Health System Advanced Reproductive Medicine to develop a fertility preservation plan.
+Ashley’s ovaries were surgically repositioned to protect her eggs from radiation.
+This meant that to have biological children, Ashley would need to undergo in vitro fertilization (IVF).
+After completing chemotherapy and radiation, Ashley was declared cancer-free.

 Ashley married her husband, Shawn, in 2015.
-Knowing they wanted children, they launched into learning more about the IVF process.
-After multiple injections, procedures, and surgeries and with the help of a University of Kansas Health System reproductive endocrinologist and interventional radiologist, Ashley and Shawn were able to retrieve multiple eggs that were fertilized to create three healthy embryos.
-Today, Shawn and Ashley have two healthy little boys, Samuel, 3 years, and Luke, 8 months.
+Wanting children, they began learning about the IVF process.
+With the help of a reproductive endocrinologist and an interventional radiologist at the University of Kansas Health System, they retrieved multiple eggs, resulting in three healthy embryos.
+Today, Shawn and Ashley have two healthy sons, Samuel, 3, and Luke, 8 months.

-Ashley is delighted to serve as a stakeholder in the Fertility Outreach Core.
-She aims to provide insight, support, and hope to those who are currently facing infertility.
+Ashley is honored to serve as a stakeholder in the Fertility Outreach Core, aiming to provide insight, support, and hope to others facing infertility.

 Katelyn Schumacher, Fertility Outreach Core Stakeholder

-I am currently in the combined Doctor of Medicine and Master of Public Health program at the University of Kansas School of Medicine and am looking forward to making a positive impact in the Kansas City metro area.
-The fertility outreach core provides the exciting opportunity to educate and engage the community with the aim to improve the mental and physical health surrounding fertility.
-I am passionate about helping women navigate infertility and miscarriage through education and the provision of wellness resources, which is what this project aims to do.
+I am currently in the combined Doctor of Medicine and Master of Public Health program at the University of Kansas School of Medicine and look forward to positively impacting the Kansas City metro area.
+The Fertility Outreach Core provides an exciting opportunity to educate and engage the community with the goal of improving mental and physical health surrounding fertility.
+I am passionate about helping women navigate infertility and miscarriage through education and wellness resources, which aligns with the aims of this project.

 Resources